HarryPahwa/BehavioralCloning_CarSimulator/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 6 filters with 5x5 kernel sizes.

 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.